 All our centres offer a wide diversity of accommodation.
 Constellations' first concern has been to offer solutions to the most urgent problems we were confronted with, particularly the lack of places for young adults .
 We have also developed places for people with specific requests:

-The seven centres that are already operational work perfectly, are autonomous and running costs are provided funded through the regional authorities.
+The 10 centres that are already operational work perfectly, are autonomous and running costs are provided funded through the regional authorities.

 For more details about the achievements, please consult "Our Achievements" .
 A detailed description of our current projects can be found under "Our Projects"